andersan/grunt-email-workflow/readme.md

 Create a `secrets.json` file in your project root as **outlined below under "[Sensitive Information](#sensitive-information)"**.

-#### 3. Run Grunt

-Run `grunt` in command line and check out your `/dist` folder to see your compiled and inlined email templates.

 ### Sensitive information
 We encourage you __not__ to store sensitive data in your git repository.
 If you must, please look into [git-encrypt](https://github.com/shadowhand/git-encrypt) or some other method of encrypting your configuration secrets.

-1. Create a file `secrets.json` in your project root.
-2. Paste the following sample code in `secrets.json` and enter the appropriate credentials for the services you want to connect with.
+Paste the following sample code in `secrets.json` and enter the appropriate credentials for the services you want to connect with.

 If you don't use or need these services **it's ok to leave these defaults**, but they should exist for this to work.